Custom Database Connection Security Best Practices

 Access to legacy identity storage

 Whether managing access to legacy identity storage via custom API or using the native interface provided, you should restrict access to the list of IP addresses associated with your Auth0 tenant.
+To see the list of IP addresses, read Auth0 IP Addresses for AllowLists.
 Adding URLs to the AllowList constrains access to the legacy identity store and ensures that only custom database actions scripts defined in Auth0 are permitted.